Washington Metro rolling stock: Features

-The 6000-series look similar to the 5000-series cars built by CAF but feature revised styling.
-The bulkhead doors have rounded windows compared to squared and a revised operator window design that eliminates the top horizontal bar.
-These stylistic features are similar to what is found on the Rohr 1000-series cars.
-A major change that occurred for the first time since the Breda 2000-series cars was the reduction of seating.
-The 6000-series cars seat 64 instead of 68.
+The bulkhead doors have rounded windows and a different operator side window design without a top horizontal bar.
+The 6000-series cars seat 64, 4 fewer than the cars built since the 2000-series.

-The interior was completely redesigned to allow for additional standing room (mostly around the center doors) and easier access to all portions of the car.
+The interior was redesigned to allow for additional standing room (mostly around the center doors) and easier access to all portions of the car.
 New to the 6000-series cars is the addition of two interior LED next stop indicators located at the center of the car, which brings the total to four interior displays per car (two facing each direction).
-Also new is an intercom located next to the center doors; previous rail cars only have them at the front and back of each car.
+There also is an intercom located next to the center doors; previous rail cars only have them at the front and back of each car.

 Another new feature is that they are the first series of cars manufactured with the flashing brake indicators on the far ends of each car.
 These are similar to what was used on the Rohr cars, and the current rehabilitated Bredas, indicating when the train is in the final stages of stopping.
-Mechanically, the 6000-series cars features the same cast trucks as the CAF cars, and use the same propulsion systems and advanced cab signaling systems found in the Breda 2000/3000-series rehabilitation from Alstom.
+The 6000-series cars features the same cast trucks as the CAF cars, and use the same propulsion systems and advanced cab signaling systems found in the Breda 2000/3000-series after rehabilitation by Alstom.

 The body shells of the 6000-series were built in Barcelona, Spain, with assembly completed in Hornell, New York.